nomad-software/nomad.uk.net/markdown/articles/hidden-treasure-in-the-d-standard-library.md

 Creating reference counted objects is desirable if you are trying to keep reliance on the [garbage collector](https://en.wikipedia.org/wiki/Garbage_collection_(computer_science)) to a minimum and you want make sure objects are destroyed as soon as they have no more references to them.
 This makes sure you can easily define when objects are deallocated.

 There are a few words of warning here though.
 It doesn’t work with classes and it’s currently considered unsafe and should be used with care. i.e. No references to the payload should be escaped outside the object or you’re defeating the object (pardon the pun) of using it.
-With that said i still think it’s pretty cool and valuable.
+With that said I still think it’s pretty cool and valuable.
 [View documentation](https://dlang.org/phobos/std_typecons.html#.RefCounted).

 ### scoped